Project-KRIG/KOTH/README.md

 - [x] Add a "resource needs updating" warning to the console if the server owners version is out of date.
 - [ ] Add vehicles to the gamemode
-- [ ] Add a use for money to the gamemode
+- [ ] Add weapon shops where players are able to use thier money to buy different guns for this life.
 - [ ] Allow the player to see thier rank, XP and money
 - [x] Add exports to allow for external resources to interact with KOTH

-If you have any sugestions to add to the resource please add them to the forum post on the fivem forums or submit a feature request using the [issues](https://github.com/The-Neco/KOTH/issues) section of github.
+If you find any bugs or have any sugestions to add to the resource please add them to the forum post on the fivem forums or submit a feature request using the [issues](https://github.com/The-Neco/KOTH/issues) section of github.

 Want to contribute?